PA DOC Solitary Confinement Cases (Hammond | Henderson | Walker)

-People incarcerated at six prisons across Pennsylvania filed this federal class action lawsuit challenging the constitutionality of solitary confinement in the Pennsylvania Department of Corrections, and seeking relief and damages.
-The suit is the first of its kind that seeks to end prolonged and indefinite solitary confinement and prohibit all solitary confinement for anyone with a mental health diagnosis.
+On March 4, 2024, people incarcerated at six prisons across Pennsylvania filed Hammond v.
+PA DOC, a federal class action lawsuit challenging the constitutionality of solitary confinement in the Pennsylvania Department of Corrections, and seeking relief and damages.
+The suit was the first of its kind seeking to end prolonged and indefinite solitary confinement and prohibit all solitary confinement for anyone with a mental health diagnosis.
 Each of the six plaintiffs have documented mental illness diagnoses that have worsened considerably during repeated and prolonged periods of solitary confinement.

 The dangers of solitary, including increased instances of self-harm and suicide attempts, are documented by decades of research.
 There is consensus within the scientific community that the isolating conditions of solitary confinement exacerbate mental health conditions.
 The lawsuit seeks a prohibition against the placement of any incarcerated person with mental health diagnoses in solitary confinement.
 It is also well known that solitary confinement causes symptoms of mental illness even in people with no such history, especially when it is imposed for a prolonged period.